vaganoova/DBDS_AI04_ImpulseGuard/README.md

 - Added label noise so the model learns the pattern instead of memorizing a rule (macro-F1 ~0.90 → ~0.67, an honest number)
 - Gave price a mild non-essential role; decoupled deliberation from wishlist; log-transformed deliberation
 - Added cross-validation + baseline comparison (neural net ties logistic regression)

+### 29 June 2026
+- Updated the Telegram bot to use the new pipeline (7 features, graded 4-level result)
+- Overhauled Telegram bot UX (persistent menu button, plain text, time-bucket and frequency menus)
+- Closed the feedback loop on every channel with a shared `preprocess.save_feedback()` helper
+- Built the FastAPI backend (`Source/Backend/api.py`) with `/predict`, `/feedback`, and `/docs`
+- Built the Chrome extension MVP (`manifest.json`, `popup.html`, `popup.js`)
+- Added shared prediction logging with a `channel` column to distinguish Telegram vs extension usage
+- Retrained the model with feedback merged in; re-saved the model artifact for the local scikit-learn version
+- Cleaned up `.gitignore` to keep runtime/user data out of the repository